etkakocak/MQTT-Smart-Security/ReadMe.md

 * ``MQ2``: Has four pins(Vcc, GND, DO, AO).
 DO pin should be connected to GPIO, no resistor needed.
 No need to connect AO pin.
 * ``LEDS``: Has four pins(G, Y, R, GND).
 G, Y and R should be connected to diffrent GPIOs.
 G for green, Y for yellow, R for red.
 No resistor needed.

 It is important to be careful about connecting right resistors.
 Resistors protect electronic components from overcurrent, and using the wrong resistor may cause the components to burn or explode.
 If something like this happens, other components in the circuit may also be damaged, so it is important to be careful.
-Even if there is no physical damage, the use of wrong resistors may also cause the components working incorrectly, or sensors from detecting correctly.
+Even if there is no physical damage, the use of wrong resistors may also cause the components working incorrectly or sensors detecting incorrectly.

 ## Platform
 I preferred to use an MQTT cloud server for this IoT project.
 An MQTT cloud server platform enables communication between IoT devices using the MQTT protocol.
 It allows devices to send data to each other, in other words, a message broker.
 MQTT offers secure messaging between IoT devices, topic-based filtering, security measures, and integrations with other services.